 Custom orthotics are going to be a great option for you to choose if you would like to prevent some common injuries to the body.
 Foot injuries can be an issue for many patients, including diabetics who may have some severe nerve damage, and for athletes as well.

 Custom orthotics will work so well because they provide a good deal of support for the feet, which will reduce your risk of rolling an ankle or sustaining more injuries to the foot.
-And if you have recently suffered from an injury, orthotics will provide some good support so that you will not make the issue worse.
+If you have recently suffered from an injury, orthotics will provide some good support so that you will not make the issue worse.

 The Proper Alignment of Your Body Is Facilitated by Orthotics